factorhouse/kpow/README.md

 [kPow](https://kpow.io) - The Ultimate Engineering Toolkit for [Apache Kafka®](http://kafka.apache.org/)

+See the [Changelog](CHANGELOG.md) for release information or [our blog](https://kpow.io/category/releases/) for full notes on each release and JAR artefacts.

 Kpow is an Enterprise-grade toolkit for engineers working with Apache Kafka that:

 * Ships as a single docker-container or JAR file